-Many of us collect something.
-When our collection grows it needs storage, care and maintenance.
+I recently went through the process of culling a collection.
+Many of us collect something and when our collection grows it needs storage, care and maintenance.
 It’s important to review our collections every so often, to check it’s still in good condition and that some, or all of it, still makes our heart sing.
 It’s also good to review how it’s being stored to make sure it’s being looked after.

-I’ve always been a bit of a collector of things since I was a kid.
+I’ve always been a bit of a collector of things, ever since I was a kid.
 I had sticker collections, letters, books, memorabilia from singers, posters and my most prized and favourite would have been my rocks and crystals.
-My collections have dwindled over the years down to really, tea cups and crystals (semi-precious stones).
+My collections have dwindled over the years and now I really only collect teacups and crystals (semi-precious stones).

 One element Roseline mentioned was that I should declutter my crystals or at least rotate what was on display.
-Below is a photo of all the rocks I had around the house, and the majority of them lived on the hall table they sat on for the photo.
+Below is a photo of all the rocks I had around the house, and the majority of them lived on the hall table in the picture.

-For those who are into crystals you’re probably already thinking “Of course you’d only have a few out at a time, there’s too much ‘energy’ going on there.”
-For those of you not into them, the belief is crystals emit energies.
-So, much like a room full of people talking, a table full of crystals may give off a ‘noisy’ energetic field.
+For those who are into crystals, you’re probably already thinking “Of course you’d only have a few out at a time, there’s too much ‘energy’ going on there.”
+An explanation for those of you not into them: the belief is crystals emit energies so, much like a room full of people talking, a table full of crystals may give off a ‘noisy’ energetic field.
 At least this is my interpretation of what Roseline’s advice was trying to get across.

-Any-who – Feng Shui aside, I’m sure you can see that I had a lot.
-Everything I owned was out on display, and because I like ‘like with like’ they were all essentially in one spot.
+Any-who, Feng Shui aside, I’m sure you can see that I had a lot.
+Everything I owned was out on display, and because I prefer ‘like with like’, they were all essentially in one spot.
 I love the look of them.
 I enjoy looking at them.
 I collect them.
 Up until this point, I’d collected with a level of obsession or compulsion.
 I used to think it felt wrong not to acquire another.
 They’re small right?
 They won’t take up much room!
 Besides, wouldn’t it be cool to have one of each stone that existed?
 I’d been collecting crystals since I was 6.
 I enjoyed these shiny, colourful things.

 I took the time to assess each stone.
 I’ll step through how I did this, so you can consider how you could approach a collection you might have.